adisofand/vitamin-a-guide/supplementation-risks.md

 ## Risk Mitigation and Recommendations

 - **Consult a healthcare provider** before starting any Vitamin A supplement, especially if you are pregnant, planning to become pregnant, or have liver disease.
+Individuals considering Vitamin A supplements above the RDA should consult a healthcare professional to assess their specific needs and avoid potential toxicity.
 - **Prefer dietary sources** over supplements whenever possible.
 Provitamin A carotenoids (e.g., beta‑carotene from carrots, sweet potatoes, leafy greens) are converted to retinol only as needed and do not cause toxicity.
 - **Adhere to the recommended dietary allowances (RDAs)** and avoid exceeding the tolerable upper intake level (UL) unless under medical supervision.
 - **Be aware of cumulative intake** from multivitamins, fortified foods, and separate Vitamin A supplements.